This is part of The Shadow League’s Hispanic Heritage Month In Focus series celebrating Latino excellence in sports and culture.

 What an image.
 Let us take a moment to recognize the courage and fortitude of #Panthers ownership and the front office staff and head coach Ron Rivera for signing an obvious talent in an area of obvious need.
 Pretty simple to do the right football thing. https://t.co/2dSGr0elYq

-Rivera has made the playoffs four times in his first seven seasons as head coach and has a .757 winning percentage, laying the foundation for future Latino coaches to get an opportunity to lead an NFL team.
+Rivera has made the playoffs four times in his first seven seasons as head coach, laying the foundation for future Latino coaches to get an opportunity to lead an NFL team.